mpcsilva/mcaldeira/README.md

 ### Abstract

 - 👨‍💻 I'm currently working full-time at **Engineering do Brasil**.
-- 🌱 Learning more about and studying: **NodeJS, DevOps and K8s**.
+- 🌱 Learning more about and studying: **NodeJS and Java**.
-- 💙 Interests: games 👾, cats (Loki 🐱).
+- 💙 Interests: games 👾, dogs.

 ### Languages and Tools